 Alternatively, there are a limited number of individual companies you can buy shares from, including Apple, Amazon, Nike and Netflix.

 You can start investing from £10.
 There is a 0.10% platform fee, as well as a £1 per month subscription fee.

 Get a free £10 bonus when you invest £10 by using the button below.

 Plum was initially set up to help users to save money.
 By connecting to your bank account, Plum uses a clever algorithm to calculate how much you can afford to save and transfers your spare change.
 You can then either place that money into a cash savings account or a stocks and shares ISA, GIA or SIPP.

-If you decide to invest in an ISA or GIA, there are 10 different funds to choose from, with all being given a risk factor out of 7.
+If you decide to invest in an ISA or GIA, there are 12 different funds to choose from, with all being given a risk factor out of 7.
 Plum has also introduced the option for customers to invest in individual stocks.

 How much you pay does depend on the fund you choose.
 At the moment, there is a product provider fee of 0.15%, plus a 0.06%–0.90% fund management fee.
 On top of this, you will need to pay a fee to Plum of £1 per month.